SilverNicktail/terminator-unity/Docs/FILETYPES.md

 gradient, but in the opposite direction.
 Could these be PAK files similar to Daggerfall's `CLIMATE.PAK`?

 `SHADE.xxx`
-: Shader data, simple numerical file extensions.
+: A [Colour Translation](https://en.uesp.net/wiki/Daggerfall_Mod:Image_formats/Colour_Translation) file, used to shift indices in *.COL files as the user moves toward/away from a billboard, providing a fogging implementation.

 `SHOCKRED.000`
-: Currently unknown, cannot be a palette file as it does not follow the spec of the others, which are equal length.
-File is much longer.
+: Currently unconfirmed, but based on the value gradient within the file and file extension this is potentially intended as a colour translation file similarly to the `HAZE.000` and `SHADE.xxx` files above.
+This file is much smaller, however.
+Potentially used for player damage?

 `TEXTURE.xxx`
 : Contains texture data, simple numerical file extensions.
 Seems to follow the same format as Daggerfall.